NullVoxPopuli/website/content/2020-08-08-how-does-di-work.md

 > _A bad abstraction is worse than no abstraction_

-So, let's clean that up a bit
+So, let's clean that up a bit using a [decorator](https://babeljs.io/docs/en/babel-plugin-proposal-decorators)

 ```ts
 // app.js